 Maya Chen • UX Researcher

-If you enjoyed Introduction to Blender Scripting in 20 Minutes: (Coffee Break Series), this one scratches a similar itch—especially around february and momentum.
+If you enjoyed Vulkan Graphics API in 20 Minutes (Coffee Break Series), this one scratches a similar itch—especially around infinite and momentum.

 Maya Chen • UX Researcher